nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/cts_client.rst

    :local:
    :depth: 2

-The CTS Client module can be used to retrieve the current time from a connected peer that is running the GATT server with the `Current Time Service <Current Time Service Specification_>`_.
+You can use the CTS Client library to retrieve the current time from a connected peer that is running the GATT server with the `Current Time Service <Current Time Service Specification_>`_.

 The CTS Client is used in the :ref:`peripheral_cts_client` sample.